kildom/wasmbzip2/README.md

 * `inputLength` *optional*
   A length of a portion of the `input` array.
 Default is until the end of the array.
 * `output` *optional*
   A `Uint8Array` where the output will be written.
-By default, output will remain in the internal output buffer and can be read later with the `readOutput()` method.
+By default, output will in the return value.
 * `outputOffset` *optional, forbidden if `output` is missing*
   A start offset in `output` array, zero by default.
 * `outputLength` *optional, forbidden if `output` is missing*